-There are daily TAP flights to and from Lisbon and SATA flights from Porto and between all the other islands.
-The facilities available on Faial have dramatically improved since Portugal joined the EU and most daily requirements are readily available via supermarkets, a fresh food market and a good fish market with locally caught stock, plus a wide selection of specialist stores.
+There are daily SATA flights to and from Lisbon and SATA flights between all the other islands.
+The facilities available on Faial have dramatically improved since Portugal joined the EU and most daily requirements are readily available via supermarkets, a fresh food market and a wide selection of specialist stores.

 The tourist attractions of Faial include breathtaking scenery, a caldeira (crater) a huge variety of walking routes, beaches and black sand beaches and swimming places at various points.
 The plant life is very varied and prolific and in the summer months blue hydrangeas abound as hedgerows all over the island (Faial is also known as Ilha Azul).